 Electronic content to in-house subscribed Periodicals in Print form.
 The MCAST Library subscribes to some periodical publications in print form.
 Electronic content, either as full-text or summaries of main articles of many of these publications can be found on the respective websites.
 The MCAST library online catalogue provides a direct link to these websites.
 Click on the 'Advanced Search' of the catalogue and choose 'Shelf Mark' from the 'Search In' field and type 'P' in the 'Search Terms' field.
 The search can then be further restricted by choosing any of the other fields: Library, subject, class, etc. Once the periodical required is identified, click on the title, and the 'MCAST Library-View Item' web page is displayed.
 Clicking on 'Digital (www)' will display the respective periodical website from which the electronic content, if any, can be accessed.

-Elsevier offers free access to archived material in 130 journals.
+Elsevier offers free access to archived material in 140 journals.
 Articles featured in the archives are free for everyone to read and download and are made available after an embargo period.
-These can be viewed here.
 Please note that the library will not process any requests for the purchase of any journal articles for which access is against payment.